imaginationagents/mlk-page/src/perspectives/bond.md

 Today we remember and celebrate half of a man.
 We have realized only half of his dream.

 When he wrote this, Julian Bond was teaching about the civil rights movement at the American University and the University of Virginia.
 He was active in the civil rights movement of the 1960s and was a student in a philosophy class taught by Martin Luther King Jr., at Morehouse College in Atlanta.

-This story originally ran in The Seattle Times, April 4, 1993.